Myall Creek massacre: Second trial

 I cannot proceed with the trial with any hope of success without [Davey's] evidence ....

-In other words, according to Plunkett, in mid-February 1839 Davey was alive and "under tuition", however, Plunkett could not proceed with the case against the remaining accused because of the uncertainty surrounding the time it would take to complete that tuition.
+According to Plunkett, in mid-February 1839 Davey was alive and "under tuition", however, Plunkett could not proceed with the case against the remaining accused because of the uncertainty surrounding the time it would take to complete that tuition.
 It was for this reason that the accused were discharged.

 Subsequent events and responses

+19th century

 John Henry Fleming, the leader of the massacre, was never captured.
 He hid or was protected, either in the Hawkesbury district, on a relative's property inland from Moreton Bay, or in Van Diemen's Land (according to conflicting reports that remain unresolved).
-He later became a respected farmer, church warden and (ironically) justice of the peace in the Hawkesbury district.
+He later became a respected farmer, church warden and justice of the peace in the Hawkesbury district.
 John Blake, one of the four men acquitted at the first trial and not subsequently charged, committed suicide in 1852.
 One of his descendants believes he did so out of a guilty conscience.

-The Myall Creek case led to significant uproar among sections of the population and the press, sometimes voiced in favour of the perpetrators.
+The Myall Creek case led to significant uproar among sections of the population and the press, more so voiced in favour of the perpetrators.
 The Sydney Herald was particularly strident, declaring in October 1838 that "the whole gang of black animals are not worth the money the colonists will have to pay for printing the silly documents on which we have already wasted too much time".
-This was followed by more violent passage in November 1838 that if Aboriginal Australians, referred to as the "filthy, brutal cannibals of New Holland" and "ferocious savages", attempt to destroy property or kill someone, "do to them as you would do to any white robbers or murderers — SHOOT THEM DEAD."
+In November 1838 the paper's editorial said if Aboriginal Australians, referred to as the "filthy, brutal cannibals of New Holland" and "ferocious savages", attempt to destroy property or kill someone, "do to them as you would do to any white robbers or murderers — SHOOT THEM DEAD."

-Not all newspapers or white settlers took the same view, with The Australian publishing a poem by Eliza Hamilton Dunlop, "The Aboriginal Mother" on 13 December 1838 about a week after the seven men were found guilty, but several days before they were hanged.
-The poem expresses Dunlop's sorrow over the massacre and expresses sympathy for the Aboriginals of Australia.
+Not all newspapers or white settlers took the same view.
+The Australian published a poem by Eliza Hamilton Dunlop, "The Aboriginal Mother", on 13 December 1838, about a week after the seven men were found guilty, but several days before they were hanged.
+The poem expresses Dunlop's sorrow over the massacre and expresses sympathy for the Aboriginal people of Australia.
 Dunlop responded to criticism by the Sydney Herald, arguing on behalf of the poem and explaining why her views were correct.

 The editorial in John Dunmore Lang's newspaper The Colonist on 12 December 1838 argued at length that "the murders... are, to a serious extent, chargeable upon us as a nation".